deno-libs/tinyhttp/README.md

 This is a [Deno](https://deno.land) port of [tinyhttp](https://github.com/talentlessguy/tinyhttp), 0-legacy, tiny &amp; fast web framework as a replacement of Express.

-> **WARNING!** This port is very unstable and is not tested yet.
-Wait for the v2 release of tinyhttp for a better version (see [talentlessguy/tinyhttp#198](https://github.com/talentlessguy/tinyhttp/issues/198))
+> **WARNING!** This port is very unstable and is not well tested yet.
+Wait for the v2 release of tinyhttp for a complete version (see [talentlessguy/tinyhttp#198](https://github.com/talentlessguy/tinyhttp/issues/198))

 ## Example